ben-ripley/ralph-loop/README.md

 4) updating progress back into `PRD.json`.

 > [!NOTE]
-> This is just an example.
+> This is just an example I generated as a POC to run a Ralph Loop with GitHub Copilot.
 Here, the `PRD.json` a local file describing the requirements, but you could easily modify this to use Jira issues or GitHub issues for the same purpose.
 >
 > You could also update so that each task is implemented on it's own feature branch and merged after verification.
 This would allow independent features to be developed in parallel.